YaFeiWyf/JQuery-Dialog/README.md

 ```
 	$.dialog({
-		cls : ['class1','class2'],  //with this array you can custom some class for this dialog ,then you can modify the dialog's style by these class;
+		cls : ['class1','class2'],  //with this array you can custom some classes for this dialog ,then you can modify the dialog's style by these classes;
-		text : "Here is your custom text",   //you can custom some text for your dialog ,such as "This is my first dialog.
+		text : "Here is your custom text",   //you can custom some text for this dialog, such as "This is my first dialog.
 Haha!!"
 		html : '',     //in this part you can use a template or you can use a DOM object which is already exist in your html document. such as "html : $('#dialog')";
 		model : true,   //with this argument ,you can decide if you want a model when the dialog alert.
 The default set is true.
 		btns : [{